oldcomputerjunk/oldcomputerjunk.github.io/_posts/2019-01-13-hello-world-reboot.markdown

 - mapbox
 ---

 Oops.
 It looks like almost two years have passed.
 I guess I've been a bit focussed on a particular project, and dealing with life things.
-Along the way I've had to learn rather a lot about Ionic, and Angular, and typescript, and AWS, and Google Firebase, and Android, and iOD and Geoserver and ... and if I can be a little disciplined I can catch some of that here going forward.
+Along the way I've had to learn rather a lot about Ionic, and Angular, and typescript, and AWS, and Google Firebase, and Android, and iOS and Geoserver and ... and if I can be a little disciplined I can catch some of that here going forward.

 And I did manage to restore that [SX64](https://blog.oldcomputerjunk.net/2017/commodore-sx64-only-6143-byes-free/).